narf9995/CARPS/README.md

 | Impossible | Auto-Failure unless Critical or Legendary            |

-Characters in your games are going to do things.
+Characters in your games are going to do stuff, things, & stuff with things.
+In this system we give stuff & things the name Tasks.
+Tasks may entail a single action or many actions together.

 For most things they do, there’s no need for dice & rules.
 If the average person could do it on auto-pilot, so can your character.
 Characters can stand, walk, talk, go shopping & otherwise do normal things without needing to roll dice.